What next?

 About this study

 Pulmonary fibrosis changes over time.
-Changes are often gradual, but sometimes someone affected by pulmonary fibrosis may experience a sudden change in their symptoms.
+Changes are often gradual, but sometimes someone affected by pulmonary fibrosis may experience a sudden change in their symptoms known as an exacerbation or acute exacerbation.

-The aim of the study is to ask people to report any deterioration in symptoms, so these can be examined further with tests.
-This may help to identify specific markers in blood and sputum that can predict exacerbations or identify triggers that have led to deteriorations.
+The aim of the study is to ask people to report any deterioration in their symptoms, so these can be examined further with tests.
+This may help to identify specific changes in blood and sputum that can predict exacerbations or identify triggers.

 What is involved?

-In this study, you will be asked to report any deterioration in your symptoms that is present for two days or more.
+You will be asked to report any deterioration in your symptoms that are present for two or more days.
 The study team will aim to see you within 48 hours to collect samples, potentially treat and then follow up on any deterioration.
 You will also have a further follow up check at 1 week, 4 weeks and 12 weeks afterwards and will then be reviewed at 24 weeks.
-This may help researchers to identify specific markers in blood and sputum that can predict exacerbations or identify triggers that lead to deteriorations.

 Different samples will be collected including: blood, sputum, oral rinse, saliva, nasal brushings, throat swab to check for viruses and stool and urine samples.
 You will also have your lung function measured using a hand-held spirometry machine and regular follow up through face to face and virtual consultations.